O365/python-o365/README.md

 1. At this point you will have an access token stored that will provide valid credentials when using the api.

-    The access token only lasts **60 minutes**, but the app try will automatically request new access tokens.
+    The access token only lasts **60 minutes**, but the app will automatically request new access tokens.

     When using the "on behalf of a user" authentication method this is accomplished through the refresh tokens (if and only if you added the "offline_access" permission), but note that a refresh token only lasts for 90 days.
 So you must use it before or you will need to request a new access token again (no new consent needed by the user, just a login).
     If your application needs to work for more than 90 days without user interaction and without interacting with the API, then you must implement a periodic call to `Connection.refresh_token` before the 90 days have passed.